-Home staging, or expertly arranging furniture and decor to look more stylish for real estate photos and walkthroughs, is one of the best ways to improve a house’s chances to be purchased.
-For military families, who may have all their personal belongings moved to a new installation before their previous home is sold, renting furniture to stage on your own or working with a professional to stage for you is a convenient way to give an empty home a more sellable personality.
-Just because a house doesn’t have a current occupant doesn’t mean it can’t still feel like home to a potential buyer.
+As such, renting furniture to stage your home on your own or working with a home staging expert is a convenient way to give an empty home a more sellable personality.
+Just because a house doesn’t have a current occupant doesn’t mean it can’t still feel like home to a potential buyer!

 - Does the company provide fast and safe delivery?